Snap CEO’s sister Caroline Spiegel starts a no-visuals porn site

 TechCrunch checked out Quinn’s private beta site, which is pretty bare bones right now.
 Caroline tells us she’s already raised under a million dollars for the project.
 But given her brother’s success spotting the next generation’s behavior patterns and turning them into beloved products, Caroline might find investors are eager to throw cash at Quinn.
 That’s especially true given she’s taking a contrarian approach.
 There will be no imagery on Quinn.

 Caroline explains that “There’s no visual content on the site– just audio and written stories.
 And the whole thing is open source, so people can submit content and fantasies, etc. Everything is vetted by us before it goes on the site.”
-Caroline is building Quinn with a three-woman team of her best friends she met while at college at Stanford including Greta Meyer, though they plan to relocate to LA after graduation.
+The computer science major is building Quinn with a three-woman team of her best friends she met while at college at Stanford including Greta Meyer, though they plan to relocate to LA after graduation.

 “His dream girl was named ‘Quinn'”